dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 uh, or whether Howard Vyse, uh, actually put it there himself

-# Chapter 8

-In the top of these five chambers, a British adventurer and vandal called Howard Vyse

-who- who dynamited his way into those chambers in the first place

-allegedly found.

-..

-well, he claims he found the graffiti

-uh, uh, a piece of graffiti left by a work gang naming the Pharaoh Khufu

-and it's true.

-I've been in that chamber and there is the cartouche of Khufu there

-uh, quite- quite recognizable, but the dispute around it is whether that is a genuine piece of graffiti dating from the Old Kingdom

-uh, or whether Howard Vyse, uh, actually put it there himself

 uh, because he was in desperate need of money at the time.

 Um, I'm not sure what the answer to that question is.